Before You Sign

 Don't be afraid to ask questions

-We strongly encourage you to view apartments in person if at all possible or via a real time tou.
-Make note of any new questions you think of during the tour and add them to the ones that are important to you on a personal basis.
+We strongly encourage you to view apartments in person if at all possible or via a real time tour.
+Make note of any new questions you think of during the tour.

 Find out everything you can about the specific accommodation before you sign anything.